The Silver Brumby (novel): Critical reception

 The reviewer in The Bulletin had a few reservations about the book: "One has some doubts about the way the horses talk in it – Mrs. Mitchell, with her essentially realistic approach, hasn't set up quite the right climate of fantasy where this could be acceptable – and, with one brumby-hunt following another and the stallions incessantly fighting, it is a bit repetitive: but against that Mrs. Mitchell does know her country and does know her brumbies".

-Adaptation
+Adaptations

 The novel was adapted for the film in 1993, with the title altered to The Silver Stallion for the US market.
 The film was directed by John Tatoulis, from a script by Mitchell, Jon Stephens, and Tatoulis, and featured Caroline Goodall and Russell Crowe.

-The novel was also adapted as an animated television series in 1996; the series consisted of 39 25-minute episodes.
-The series was written by Judy Malmgren, Stephens, and Paul Williams, and featured Brett Climo, Rebecca Gibney and Rhys Muldoon in vocal roles.
+The novel was also adapted as an animated television series in 1996, and was written by Judy Malmgren, Stephens, and Paul Williams, and featured Brett Climo, Rebecca Gibney and Rhys Muldoon in vocal roles.